How Is A Cancerous Mole Treated?

 • It changes in texture (becoming raised or bumpy)

-These signs don’t necessarily mean that a mole is cancerous, but it is best to check.
+These are not always signs of a cancerous mole, but it is best to get it checked.
 Changes to moles usually happen over a few weeks or months, so make sure you speak to a doctor as soon as you notice any changes.

 The main treatment for cancerous moles is surgery and removal, but it will depend on your situation.
 The location of the moles and how advanced the cancer has become will determine what type of treatment is necessary.